Bari

 - Parental Engagement

-- Parents are actively involved in their children's education, emphasizing the importance of both academic and cultural learning.
+- Parents are actively involved in their children's education, often participating in school events and decision-making processes.

 - Family And Social Structure